Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Introduction

 Under both formulations, the test plans can be adaptive or non-adaptive.
 Adaptive test plans are sequential in nature: which group to test next depends on the outcome of the previous tests.
 The studies in \cite{sobel1959, Li, Katona} mentioned above all focus on adaptive test plans.
-Non-adaptive group testing is a one-stage problem in which all actions can be determined before any test is performed.
+Non-adaptive group testing is a one-stage problem in which all actions are determined before any test is performed.
 Non-adaptive test plans are often represented by matrices~\cite{Ngo, Du_Hwang_book_nonadp}.

-The classic group testing formulation has seen a wide range of applications, including chemical apparatus leakage detection~\cite{sobel1959}, mutiaccess communications~\cite{JKWolf, wolf1985principles, Berger}, idle channel detection in the radio spectrum~\cite{Murthy}, compressed sensing~\cite{Cheraghchi_comp}, network tomography~\cite{Cheraghchi_graph} and anomaly detection~\cite{Thai, Khattab}.
-In particular, non-adaptive group testing has been widely applied to DNA sequencing and DNA library screening ~\cite{Ngo, Bruno, Balding, Farach}.
+The classic group testing problem has seen a wide range of applications, including mutiaccess communications~\cite{JKWolf, wolf1985principles, Berger}, idle channel detection in the radio spectrum~\cite{Murthy}, compressed sensing~\cite{Cheraghchi_comp}, network tomography~\cite{Cheraghchi_graph}, and anomaly detection~\cite{Thai, Khattab}.
+In particular, non-adaptive group testing has been widely applied to DNA sequencing and DNA library screening ~\cite{Ngo, Balding}.